CubeFactory2/cubefactory/README.md

 ## Contribute

 Feel free to build and develop futher the CubeFactory 2.
-Any improvement of the works documented here are welcomed.
+Any improvements of the work documented here are welcome.
 There is a high flexibility in terms of selecting the particular components for the CubeFactory 2.
 For example, the power could alternatively be sourced from a car battery or generated through wind, water or nuclear fusion.
 While the 3D-printer is an independent open source project, the Recycler is an own development for the use in the CubeFactory and offers a lot of room for improvement.

 ## License